 The bad reputation associated with OSHA comes from its ability to make an unannounced inspection on the employer.
 The OSHA Act gives the workers the right to file a complaint and request OSHA inspections when they believe there is a hazardous condition in their workplace.
 A worker can tell OSHA not to disclose to the employer who filed the request for the inspection or the complaint.
 While the intent of the anonymous complaint procedure was to protect the employee from retaliation from the employer, it has led to a lot of abuse by disgruntled workers and labor unions trying to force their negotiation positions on the employers.

-When there is a legitimate complaint, the OSHA inspector can issue citations and fines.
+The OSHA inspector can issue citations and fines when there is a legitimate complaint.
 The citation includes the methods an employer must use to correct the situation and the date by which the corrections must be made.
 The employer has the right to challenge whether or not there is a violation of safety standards or any other part of the citation.
 Employees only have the right to challenge the date the corrections must be made.

-The employee who files a complaint or a request for an OSHA inspection can allow OSHA to disclose who s/he is.
+The employee who files a complaint or a request for an OSHA inspection can allow OSHA to disclose who he is.
 If the employer knows who requested the OSHA inspection or filed the complaint, the law specifically states the employer cannot punish, discriminate or retaliate against the employee.
-The employee cannot be fired, demoted, denied a raise, transferred, or have work hours reduced.
+The employee cannot be fired, demoted, denied a raise, transferred, or reduced work hours.

 Utilizing OSHA to improve your safety program is a great way to reduce your cost for workers’ compensation.
-We can also help you with your safety program through the use of our safety manual.
-We will glad to assist you in your efforts to create a safer workplace.
+We can also help you with your safety program through our safety manual.
+We will be glad to assist you in creating a safer workplace.